Dressing Up Right for The Winter Workouts

 Working out in winters is different from working out in warmer climates.
 The body starts reacting to the cold and with time it gets a little difficult to breathe.
 This is because of the cold and dry air, that is topped by breathing through the mouth.
 Wait, there is an easy solution to this rather than giving up.
 Cover your face with some scarf or other fabric, or there are many face masks and breathing masks available that you can wear while working out.
 They keep the cold and dry air out trapping the moisture in.

 Keeping yourself hydrated in winters is crucial because the wind thirst is not felt like in summers but the body still needs water.
 Yes, dehydration can also happen in winters!
-People are seen sipping water during a workout, some people might say that it is okay to sip water during the workout but as far as our research goes you should not be doing it.
+People are seen sipping water during a workout, some people might say that it is okay to sip water from the water bottle during the workout but as far as our research goes you should not be doing it.
 Instead, drink 20 minutes before and after the workout, like paying attention to your urine might tell you if you are dehydrated or not.
-Darker the urine color more dehydrated you are.
+The darker the urine color more dehydrated you are.
 On the other hand, frequent urge to urinate means overhydration.
 Now you can keep things in check.

 Bright colored clothes are better for outdoor workouts because they are easily visible in dark and foggy weather and second.
 Whether you would be sharing the road with motorists or track with runners we would prefer brighter clothes.
 Don’t abandon black if you like it so much rather try the black combination with other colors.
 All white is a big no-no. If reflective clothing or high-visibility jackets are something you can do, go for it.